A Rare Super Blue Moon In Pisces Is Coming

 A Blue Moon occurs when there are two Full Moons in a calendar month or within a 29.5 day period.
 The second of the two lunations is called a Blue Moon — even though it isn’t actually blue in colour.
-The last Blue Moon happened on the 22nd August, 2021 and the next one will occur on 24th August, 2024.
+The last Blue Moon happened on August 22, 2021 and the next one will occur on August 24, 2024.
 This rare lunar event represents enlightenment and fortitude.
 It allows us to see matters clearly and understand our emotions on a deeper level.
 Our intuition is heightened, helping us trust our natural instincts and make decisions that can augment our lives and evolve as people in the process.
 Since Blue Moons are a time to focus on our heartfelt sentiments, we’ll want to release, reflect, remember, reset, and rest.

 AdvertisementADVERTISEMENT